 KOK Coffee - Ha Noi - Vietnam

-A week ago I opened my eyes in Saigon; today I awoke, like most mornings, by the exotic aroma of a freshly brewed cup of coffee and the golden sunshine pouring into my bedroom from the azure sky.
-My Dad has been making his “Sleeping Beauty” her first cuppa every day now for 60 years and it’s still the highlight of her day.
+A week ago, I opened my eyes in Saigon; today, as on most mornings, I awoke to the exotic aroma of freshly brewed coffee and the golden sunshine pouring into my bedroom from the azure sky.
+My Dad has been making his “Sleeping Beauty” her first cuppa every day for 60 years, and it’s still the highlight of her day.

-“I like my coffee black, my beer from Germany, wine from Burgundy, the darker, the better.
-I like my heroes complicated and brooding, James Dean in oiled leather, leaning on a motorcycle.
-You know the colour. ("Ode to Chocolate")”
+“I like my coffee black, my beer from Germany, and my wine from Burgundy, the darker, the better.
+I like my heroes complicated and brooding, like James Dean in oiled leather, leaning on a motorcycle.
+You know the colour. ("Ode to Chocolate”) ― Barbara Crooker, More

-A few Saturday’s ago I had the pleasure of scooting around Hanoi on a Vintage Vespa enjoying the drive around the lake and stopping off at the Boutique Coffee House of Ashley Yang, who selects the best coffee beans from all over the world.
-Here raw beans are selected, roasted, mixed and packaged for clients.
+A few Saturdays ago, I had the pleasure of scooting around Hanoi on a vintage Vespa, enjoying the drive around the lake and stopping off at the Boutique Coffee House of Ashley Yang, who selects the best coffee beans from all over the world.
+Here, raw beans are selected, roasted, blended, and packaged for clients.

-We selected a Vietnamese, Son La Premium coffee and an Ethiopian, Yiragacheffee Premium coffee.
-We opted for the beans as we enjoy grinding our own brew.
-Ashley treated us to samples of her one cup coffee bags, the contents of which are also individually selected by the client, her choice for us was the Arabica coffee from Son La, Vietnam, which is cultivated in the limited higher elevations of the northern provinces.
-The coffee tends to have a light fruity aroma, softer taste and lower acidity that characterizes with the smooth body.
+We selected a Vietnamese coffee, Son La Premium, and an Ethiopian coffee, Yirgacheffe Premium.
+We opted for the beans because we enjoy grinding our own beans for our brew.
+Ashley treated us to samples of her one-cup coffee bags, whose contents are also individually selected by the client.
+Her choice for us was the Arabica coffee from Son La, Vietnam, grown at low elevations in the northern provinces.
+The coffee tends to have a light, fruity aroma, a softer taste, lower acidity, and a smooth body.
 No artificial flavourings are added to any of the coffees.
-This packaging is perfect for travelling, just pop a bag into a cup, cover with boiled water, brew and voila you have the perfect pick me up.
-In Vietnam an Espresso sized shot is poured which is popularly drunk with the addition of condensed milk, sounds crazy but tastes delicious!
-For iced coffee just add ice blocks in a tall glass.
+This packaging is perfect for traveling.
+Pop a bag into a cup, cover with boiling water, brew, and voilà, you have the perfect pick-me-up.

-KOK Coffee Roasting House has been recognized as a qualified specialty roaster by The Roasters Guild of Specialty Coffee Association of America!
+KOK Coffee Roasting House has been recognized by The Roasters Guild of the Specialty Coffee Association of America as a qualified specialty roaster!

 This is how Ashley describes her product: “A Vietnam-based Coffee Roasting House certified with SCAA, is providing the daily fresh roasted beans with an affordable price and excellent quality”

-My first “crush” at school was a boy whose pick-up line was “I like my coffee like my women, black, strong and bitter” he was 16!
-Needless to say the romance didn’t get off the ground, I was none of those things... typical.
+My first “crush” at school was a boy whose pickup line was “I like my coffee like my women, black, strong, and bitter.”
+He was 16!
+The romance didn’t get off the ground.
+I was none of those things... typical.

 To Contact ASHLEY YANG: